outfox/fennecs/fennecs.tech/cookbook/StarTrek.md

 We create a unique [Entity](../docs/Entity.md) for each; but `kirk` gets despawned and replaced by The Next Generation (`picard`).

-Then we create a bunch more and output to visualize how recycled Entities compare to each other.
+Then we create a bunch more and output to visualize how recycled Entities compare to each other and to give a feeling over how a world counts generations up when entities are destroyed.

 ### Implementation
 <<< ../../cookbook/StarTrek.cs {cs:line-numbers}